 When divorces occur or other relationships are broken, family connections often become strained.
 In too many cases, grandparents and grandchildren are separated from one another through no fault of their own and the ensuing sense of deprivation adds misery to an already painful situation.
 If you are a grandparent in Arizona who is being denied the right to visit with your grandchildren, do not despair.
 Cohen Family Law, located in Phoenix, is prepared to work tirelessly to help you restore contact with those you love.
-Our founder and lead attorney, Mitchell E. Cohen, has a well-earned reputation not only for outstanding legal skills but for sensitivity and compassion as well.
+Our founder and lead child custody lawyer, Mitchell E. Cohen, has a well-earned reputation not only for outstanding legal skills but for sensitivity and compassion as well.
 When you come to our office, his top priority will be fighting for your grandparents’ rights in order for you to spend time with your grandchildren.

 In most cases, there is a special bond between children and their grandparents.
 Often, grandparents do better with their grandparenting than they ever did with their parenting.
 For one thing, they are older and wiser; for another, since they usually are not the primarily responsible adults on the scene, they can afford to be more playful, less critical and more indulgent with their beloved grandbabies.

 Are grandparents legally entitled to visitation with their grandchildren in Arizona?

 In Arizona, grandparents are not guaranteed visitation simply by virtue of their familial relationship.
 Nonetheless, if we manage to get you a court order for visitation, you definitely have the right to see that the order is enforced.
 Because of the complexities involved in obtaining grandparent rights in Arizona, it is essential that you engage the services of an alert, committed grandparent rights attorney to assist you.
 Mitchell E. Cohen has the energy and know-how to help you navigate the complicated legal pathway that will lead you to your grandchildren.